TonyPhipps/SIEM/Incident-Response-Plan.md

 For more widespread malware incidents, such as fast-spreading worms, a strategy that contains the incident for most hosts as quickly as possible is necessary; this aims to limit the number of machines that are infected, the amount of damage that is done, and the amount of time that it will take to fully recover all data and services.

-No single malware containment category or individual method is appropriate or effective in every situation; Incident Responders should select a combination of containment methods that is likely to be effective in containing the current incident while limiting impact to evidence and increase in scope.
+No single malware containment category or individual method is appropriate or effective in every situation; Incident Responders shall select a combination of containment methods that is likely to be effective in containing the current incident while limiting impact to evidence and increase in scope.
 In some cases eradication may need to be immediately performed, skipping containment in favor of a more rapid response.

 Containment actions that may affect the ability to acquire and preserve data about the incident must be decided on carefully.
 When making these decisions, it is important to assess the relative value of ensuring mission success by preventing further damage against the potential for containment actions to hinder further analysis.
 Malware on a host may attempt to exfiltrate sensitive data, replace system files, or cause other damage.
 Some malware is designed to cause additional damage when network connectivity is lost or other containment measures are performed.